-Magnetic resonance imaging (MRI) technology is one of the most sensitive diagnostic imaging tests available.
+Magnetic resonance imaging (MRI) technology is one of the most sensitive diagnostic imaging tests available in MRI center.
 This safe, noninvasive technology is useful for evaluating a wide range of brain disorders or conditions, including traumatic injury, tumors, stroke, and aneurysms.

 Examiners can change how various tissues appear on a scan by varying the radio wave pulses, the strength and direction of the magnetic field, and other factors.
 For example, fat tissue appears dark on one type of scan and bright on another.
 These different scans provide complementary information, so more than one is often obtained.